UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_18.md

 [1, 4, 9, 16]
 ```

-This is his, preference though and not a set rule.
+Designing effective functions will be discussed in the next section.

 Notes: Script here

 <html>